craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Slashing Damage occurs as an object is pushed along and or into it's target.

 ###### Acid
-Acid Damage occurs as a material contacts and reacts, dissolving the material.
+Acid Damage occurs as a target contacts and reacts with the acid, dissolving the portions of the target exposed to the acid.

 ###### Cold
-Cold Damage occurs as a material's temperature drops significantly.
+Cold Damage occurs as a target's temperature drops significantly.

 ###### Electric
 Electric Damage occurs when a material is exposed to an